How Much Does a $50,000 CD Make in a Year?

 A high-yield savings account generally pays more than an MMA.
 It is a good choice if you want more liquidity than a CD and higher interest than an MMA or traditional savings account.

-Our top picks for the best CDs
+Our top picks for the best savings accounts

 FAQ: How much does a $50,000 CD make?